sumeyyeeyilmaz/MD-ANN-hivreversetranscriptase/Morgan-512/Readme1.txt

 training.m : This file aims to conduct training using an ANN.
 MAIN.m: This code generates predictions by cross-validating the external dataset and saves these predictions to a file.
 I Create_YPRED.m: YPRED5 and foldIndexes.mat files are loaded.
 It assigns it to an array by rearranging and concatenating it, and then saves these predictions in the YPRED.mat file.
-Code.m: This code contains a set of operations used to analyze the results by performing various operations on a data set.
+Analysis.m: This code contains a set of operations used to analyze the results by performing various operations on a data set.